int-brain-lab/iblalyx/deployment/DEPLOY_README.md

 The settings files are provided in this repository and copied into the image at build time. **Neither settings files nor the docker image contains sensitive information**, all passwords and secrets are provided at runtime.

+One can run the container locally to test it.
+For this to run properly, you need to define the environment variables in the `environment.env` file.
+You can use the `environment_template.env` file as a template.

+    cd ./deploymentdeployment

+    docker run  \
+        --env-file environment.env \
+        --platform linux/amd64 \
+        -p 8000:8000 \
+        public.ecr.aws/p4h6o9n8/alyx:latest